DavidW99/Damping_Oscillator/README.md

 # Damping_Oscillator
-Numerical Simulation of Damping Simple Gravity Pendulum with linear and quadratic air drag
+Numerical simulation of damping simple gravity pendulum with linear and quadratic air drag